-- 21. Click on Add Activity → Activity with New Process. - 22.
-In the Name field, enter Scoreboarding. - 23.
-Provide an optional description. - 24.
-In the This activity is field, select Required.
+- 21. Click on Add Activity → Activity with New Process - 22.
+In the Name field, enter Scoreboarding - 23.
+Provide an optional description - 24.
+In the This activity field, select Is required

-- 25. Click on the Preconditions tab. - 26.
-Select A stage has started as the precondition. - 27.
-In the Select a stage field, select Scoreboarding.
+- 25. Click on the Preconditions tab - 26.
+Select A stage has started as the precondition - 27.
+In the Select a stage field, select Scoreboarding